Dionardo Carlos

-Police General Dionardo Bernardo Carlos (born May 8, 1966 in Lucena, Philippines) is a Filipino police officer who served as the 27th Chief of the Philippine National Police from November 13, 2021 up to May 08, 2022 after reaching the mandatory retirement age of 56.
+Dionardo Bernardo Carlos (born May 8, 1966, in Lucena, Philippines) is a Filipino police officer who served as the 27th Chief of the Philippine National Police from November 13, 2021, up to May 8, 2022, after reaching the mandatory retirement age of 56.
 He was appointed by President Rodrigo Duterte.

 Early life and education

-Carlos was born on May 8, 1966 in Lucena, Quezon to marine biologist Osmundo Carlos from Tayabas, Quezon and nurse Erlinda Bernardo from Guiuan, Eastern Samar.
+Carlos was born on May 8, 1966, in Lucena, Quezon to marine biologist Osmundo Carlos from Tayabas, Quezon and nurse Erlinda Bernardo from Guiuan, Eastern Samar.
 He spent his childhood in his mother's hometown before moving back to Lucena to begin schooling.
 Carlos attended the Luzonian University Foundation (now Enverga University) and graduated class salutatorian.

 Carlos studied for a year at the University of the Philippines Diliman.
 In 1984, he entered the Philippine Military Academy, and graduated as part of the Maringal Class of 1988.
 Carlos also holds Master in Management degrees from the Asian Institute of Management and Philippine Christian University.

 Career

 After graduating, Carlos was commissioned as a police second lieutenant in the Philippine Constabulary.
 He was assigned to Camp Guillermo Nakar in Quezon.
 He worked to combat the New People's Army, a communist insurgent group in the Philippines, and was stationed in Southern Luzon for four years.
 From 1992 to 1993, he served in the international peacekeeping mission of the United Nations Transitional Authority in Cambodia, as part of the Philippine contingent.

 Carlos joined the Special Action Force of the Philippine National Police in 1994, and worked in counter-terrorism and special operations for six years.
 He returned to international peacekeeping as an officer in the United Nations Integrated Mission in East Timor.

 In 2000, Carlos joined as one of its pioneers the newly established Philippine Drug Enforcement Agency, serving as its deputy intelligence chief.
 He would use this experience and return to the Philippine National Police as part of the now defunct Anti-Illegal Drugs Special Operations Task Force.
 From 2006 to 2008, Carlos served as City Police Chief of Dumaguete, Negros Oriental.

 Throughout his career in law enforcement, Carlos has assumed several key positions within the Philippine National Police, including Director its Aviation Security Group and Highway Patrol Group, and Director for Integrated Police Operations in Visayas and in Southern Luzon.
 He has also served as the spokesperson of the Philippine National Police.

 On May 8, 2021, Carlos was promoted to Chief of Directorial Staff, becoming part of the Philippine National Police Command Group.
-In November of 2021, President Rodrigo Duterte appointed Carlos Chief of the Philippine National Police, the highest ranking position within the police force.
+In November 2021, President Rodrigo Duterte appointed Carlos Chief of the Philippine National Police, the highest ranking position within the police force.
 He succeeded Police General Guillermo Eleazar on November 12, 2021.